Antón Escobar

-Antón Escobar Tapias (born 16 June 1998) is a Spanish professional footballer who plays as a forward for Polvorín FC.
+Antón Escobar Tapias (born 16 June 1998) is a Spanish professional footballer who plays as a forward for Primera Federación club Racing Ferrol.

 Club career

 Born in Nigrán, Pontevedra, Galicia, Escobar finished his formation with ED Val Miñor.
 On 9 August 2017, after spending the pre-season with Segunda División B side Coruxo FC, he signed for CD Choco in Tercera División.

 Escobar made his senior debut on 20 August 2017, starting in a 1–1 away draw against CD Cultural Areas.
 He scored his first goals on 12 October, netting a brace in a 2–2 draw at SD Negreira, and finished the season with ten goals.

 On 19 July 2018, Escobar joined CD Lugo on a two-year deal, being initially assigned to the farm team in the fourth division.
 He made his first team debut on 29 September of the following year, coming on as a late substitute for Christian Herrera in a 1–4 home loss against CD Tenerife in the Segunda División championship.

 On 30 January 2020, Escobar was loaned to Segunda División B side Coruxo FC for the remainder of the campaign.
+After leaving Lugo in 2021, he played for Segunda Federación sides Bergantiños FC and CD Arenteiro, achieving promotion with the latter.

+On 10 July 2023, Escobar signed for Real Unión in Primera Federación.
+On 10 June of the following year, he moved to fellow league team Cultural y Deportiva Leonesa on a one-year deal.